 - Other Strategies

 Navient is a student loan servicer.
-According to their site, Navient regularly buys groups of loans that “include one or more of your federal student loans.”
+Unlike loans provided by the federal government, Navient is a private student loan provider.
+According to their site, Navient regularly buys groups of loans that, “Include one or more of your federal student loans.”

 Not Without Controversy